Banawadi: Demographics

 In the 2011 India census, the village of Banawadi had a population of 1,426. literacy rate of Banawadi village was 91.11% compared to 82.34% of Maharashtra.

 These forts are well known as dual forts situated in Banawadi village.
 Based on historical evidences these forts are built by king Bhoj II ruler from Shilahar Dynasty in 1191-1192 B.C. age of copper-inscriptions (Tamralech).
 In 1673 Shivaji, founder of Maratha Empire conquered it along with other forts in Satara region Ajinkyatara, Sjjangad, Kalyangad etc. Maratha ruled these forts till Sambhaji's regime, 1689 later Mughals empowered it from Maratha's.
 After Anglo-Maratha war British took over control of Satara region and hence of Chandan-Vandan.

 Chandan-Vandan is also a sacred/famous place for pilgrims.
-There is a famous durgah and temple of lord Shiva is situated on top of Chandan fort.
+There is a famous durgah and temple of Shiva is situated on top of Chandan fort.
 Every year urs-e-shareef is celebrated in remembrance of Gaus Paak Mehboob e Subhani (under of sunnatul Muslim jamat trust banawadi) on Chandan fort at banawadi.

 The post monsoon season is the perfect time to visit these forts.
-The area is fantastically lush green and excellent visibility too which is hard to get in monsoon season.
-This trek is ideal for those who would like to visit some offbeat destination.
+The area features lush greenery and exceptional visibility, which are rare during the monsoon season.
+This trek is well-suited for travelers seeking a less frequented destination.